davidgyoung/davidgyoung.github.io/_posts/2020-05-15-how-far-can-you-go.md

 The graph above can be explained by theoretical physics using this equation: <img src="/images/formula.png" alt="Distance Formula" width="100px" style="display: inline-block;"/> where p is the measured power at 1 meter, s is the signal strength and n is a constant that describes how easily the signal passes through the air.

 While that equation works, it is typically not as good at estimating distance as power functions using a cure fitting technique.
 The reason the equation offered by physics doesn't work quite as well in practice is because there are other factors going on that involve more than radio signal theory (more on that below.)
-Here is an equation with a similarly shaped curve derived experimentally using a Nexus 4 as a bluetooth receiver.
+Here is an equation with a similarly shaped curve derived experimentally using a Nexus 4 as a Bluetooth receiver.
 This is Java code:

 ```
 protected static double calculateDistance(int measuredPower, double rssi) {